Executive Committee Members

 Matt serves as the Potomac Chapter Public Awareness Committee Chair, helping shape the Chapter’s public media presence and publicize its mission and activities.

-Peter has a degree in landscape architecture from UMass, Amherst and is a member of ASLA.
-He is an active committee member of the DC Pedestrian Advisory Council.
-Peter has also volunteered as technical advisor with Engineers Without Borders at the University of Maryland and in Ecuador and has guest lectured at the University of Maryland in their Engineering and Landscape Architecture Departments.
+Peter has a degree in landscape architecture from UMass, Amherst.
+Peter has also volunteered as technical advisor with Engineers Without Borders at the University of Maryland and in Ecuador.
+He has guest lectured at the University of Maryland in their Engineering and Landscape Architecture Departments and at Catholic University of America in their Architecture school.
 He has also operated in Germany, South Sudan and Sudan with foreign contractors and as a private consultant.
 He was also the treasurer of his student ASLA chapter.

 Stephanie is a Partner and Landscape Architect with LandDesign, based out Alexandria VA.
 Stephanie directs many of the firm’s large scale master planning projects, including long-range master planning to urban design solutions for some of the nation’s leading developers.
 As a creative design leader, she applies her knowledge by offering innovative approaches including state-of-the-art design tools to engage diverse stakeholders in building consensus and understanding.
 She enjoys working at a variety of scales throughout the design process, and remains uniquely involved in all stages of a project.
 Her experience includes urban design, park planning and design, community master plans, site planning, design guidelines and streetscapes, with an emphasis on utilizing green infrastructure techniques as storm water harvesting, roof gardens, stream restoration, native plants and natural treatment systems for bio-retention.
 Several notable NCASLA and Tri-State chapter award winning projects include Camp Lake James, the Park at Pine Hill Business Campus and Dr. Wesley Grant Southside Center.
 She currently is very involved in the design of several Tysons VA redevelopment projects.